 Course Reserves and Textbooks

 We lend textbooks, DVDs, and CDs for most courses as part of our course reserve service.
-Most reserve materials can be borrowed for two hours from the Reserve/Circulation desk on the 2nd floor of the library.
+Most reserve materials can be borrowed for two hours from the reserve/circulation desk (2nd floor of the library).
 Electronic reserve materials (such as articles, book chapters we've scanned, etc.) are available online in our e-reserve system.
-Faculty and students can access e-reserves from anywhere on campus or from home by logging in with their Baruch username and password and the course password.
+Faculty and students can access e-reserves from anywhere on or off campus by logging in with their Baruch username and password and the course password.

 Borrowers are responsible for the policies and fines associated with this service.

 No, all reserve items are available on a first-come, first-served basis and cannot be requested in advance.

 Yes, you can take reserve books to class or outside of the library to study.
 Let the circulation staff know if you want to take the book outside when you borrow so you won’t set off the security sensors at the library entrance.